KrystalCoding/PP3/README.md

 ## _Implemented Features_

- * Organized code with quiz questions at the top, very easily altered.
+ * Organized code with quiz questions at the top, very easily altered or updated as needed.

 ## _Features to be Implemented_